Lucky-Technology-Corporation/.github/profile/README.md

 - Scheduled functions, autoscaling, HTTPS, and other niceties for developers
 - An AI assistant that could build multiple endpoints and frontend pages at the same time from simple prompts and figma designs

-You can see a fun launch video we made [here](https://www.youtube.com/watch?v=1UPJvjx1EOI)
+You can see a fun launch video we made [here](https://www.youtube.com/watch?v=1UPJvjx1EOI) and a longer "gameplay" [here](https://share.descript.com/view/4x3zXAayIDJ)